Estimating that pays for itself

 Delivery of the Estimate:

 Usually the Builder wants the estimate delivered immediately upon completion of the estimate.
-Since the estimate is produced by computer, we fax or e-mail the estimate from the computer to the Builder and his Lumber company at no extra charge.
+We e-mail the estimate to the Builder and his Lumber company at no extra charge.
 We also can deliver the estimate as an Excel spreadsheet.
-Note that the Builder still must review the plans and the estimate prior to accepting it.
-Arrangements can be made to have the plans delivered to the Builder or the Builder may pick up his plan at my office.
+Note that the Builder still must review the estimate and all associated documentation prior to accepting it.

 We are glad to hear from the Builder regarding implementation of the Estimate.
 It helps us a great deal to know how quantities estimated met the actual jobsite requirements.
 We know that we are on the front line of cost control.
 We can assist the Builder to identify reasons for overages or shortages and modify systems according to the Builder’s Individual Requirements.
 The Estimating process is always evolving according to the Builder’s unique methods.